staydecent/staydecent.ca/src/entries/code/2010-06-30-installing-app-engine-on-windows/content.md

-<p class="big">The most difficult part of installing Google App Engine on
-Windows is the SSL module.
-But I've decided to compile a very simple guide for the whole process.</p>
+The most difficult part of installing Google App Engine on Windows is the SSL module.
+But I've decided to compile a very simple guide for the whole process.

 I am not going to cover any sort of usage guides.
 This is just a list to installing everything required(on Windows) to deploy an App to the GAE